sderosiaux/golb/pages/2017-08-07-consumer-offsets/index.md

   --describe 2>/dev/null | awk 'NR>1 { print $6 }' | paste -sd+ - | bc
 98
 ```
-You know the whole group has _only_ 98 events still not consumed.
+We know the whole group has _only_ 98 events still not consumed.
 If this is a topic with tons of real-time events, that's not bad!

 ### Trick: listing all the active groups